 Young adults receiving Foster Care 18 to 21 services are adults for all purposes except the continued provision of foster care services.
 These young adults need the same degree of independence and decision making that other young adults over age 18 are granted.
+Unless a court has appointed a guardian, participants are their own guardians.
 A young adult who is at least 18 years of age but less than 21 years of age and was in the custody of a county child welfare agency upon reaching his or her 18th birthday, must enter into a Voluntary Placement Agreement with the county child welfare agency in order to receive Foster Care 18 to 21 services.
 The court will hold an initial review hearing and may periodically review placement and services for young adults receiving services.